Partial VOROS: A Cost-aware Performance Metric for Binary Classifiers with Precision and Capacity Constraints: PARTIAL AREA AND VOLUME

-When stakeholders have a range of cost parameters $t$ in mind as well as many possible thresholds $\tau$, \citet{ratigan2024voros} showed how integrating the area of lesser classifiers over that range of $t$ leads to a performance metric called the volume over the ROC surface (VOROS).
+When stakeholders have a range or distribution of cost parameters $t$ in mind as well as many possible thresholds $\tau$, \citet{ratigan2024voros} showed how integrating the area of lesser classifiers over that range of $t$ leads to a performance metric called the volume over the ROC surface (VOROS).
 Importantly, at each $t$, they sensibly use the largest area over all thresholds $\tau$.
 We now extend this idea to a \emph{partial volume} that only considers the feasible region imposed by precision and capacity constraints.

-\begin{defn}[Partial VOROS] Let $\mathcal{F}$ be a score-producing classifier, let $[a,b] \subseteq [0,1]$ be a cost parameter range, and let $\alpha,\kappa$ define precision and capacity limits so that the feasible region is well-defined with area $A^*$.
-Then the \textbf{partial volume over the ROC surface (VOROS)} is the normalized partial area of lesser classifiers, averaged over the provided range:
+\begin{defn}[Partial VOROS or PV] Let $\mathcal{F}$ be a score-producing classifier, let $p(t)$ be a valid probability density function over [0,1] for the cost parameter $t$, and let $\alpha,\kappa$ define precision and capacity limits so that the feasible region is well-defined with area $A^*$.
+Then the \textbf{partial volume over the ROC surface} (partial VOROS) is the normalized partial area of lesser classifiers, averaged over the provided cost distribution:

-Here, the maximum is taken over the set of thresholds for $\mathcal{F}$ that produce distinct feasible points $(h,k)$. \end{defn}
+\parbox{0.97\linewidth}{ Here, the maximum is taken over the set of thresholds for $\mathcal{F}$ that produce distinct feasible points $(h,k)$. } \end{defn}

-The maximum in the definition is computable in $O(h_c)$-time from the convex hull of an ROC curve where $h_c$ is the number of feasible points in the convex hull.
-See appendix for an algorithm.
-Because $A^*_t$ is monotonically decreasing in cost, finding the minimum cost of all $h_c$ points via Eq.~\eqref{eq:cost} is faster than assessing area at each point; only one area calculation is needed per $t$.

-Overall, partial VOROS (PV) is a higher-is-better performance metric with interpretable values between 0.0 and 1.0 regardless of the dataset or constraints $\alpha,\kappa$.
-Given the practical assumptions of Definition 11, the best possible PV is 1.0, achieved by the highest feasible classifier on the $y$-axis.
-The worst possible PV is 0.0, achieved by the baseline of never alarming.
+Overall, PV is a higher-is-better performance metric.
+Its range is between 0.0 and 1.0 regardless of the dataset or constraints $\alpha,\kappa$.
+The best possible PV is 1.0, achieved by the highest feasible classifier on the $y$-axis.
+The worst value of 0.0 comes from the never-alarm baseline at (0,0), assuming Def.~\ref{def:practical_assumptions} holds.